Expurple/home.expurple.me/content/_index.md

 I enjoy computer programming, especially free software and the Rust ecosystem.

-- I currently work as a backend developer.
+- I currently work as a backend developer/team lead.
 My resume is available on [LinkedIn](https://www.linkedin.com/in/dmitrii-aleksandrov-4a8356238/).
 - I co-maintain [SeaORM](https://github.com/SeaQL/sea-orm) and
 [SeaQuery](https://github.com/SeaQL/sea-query), and occasionally contribute to